dcheema6/acryl-snowflake-metadata-api/README.md

 For handling issue #1:
 - One optimization we can do assuming approxmate statistics works is to use APPROX_COUNT_DISTINCT instead of COUNT(DISTINCT).
 - If the current query slowness is okay, then we can let snowflake take care of by spilling to disk.
-Otherwse we might have to figure batching ideally within the query itself.
+Otherwse we might have to create a ETL etc to build a separate just for distinct values.

 The issue #2 however is not relevant to us as as we are only using COUNT that has max value of 10^38, which is a crazy number.
 And other methods like AVG/MIN/MAX will not overflow.

 ## Logs
 Sat Feb 1
-- 8:25 Reading through docs - ~10m
+- 08:25 Reading through docs - ~10m
-- 8:35 BREAK - ~30m
+- 08:35 BREAK - ~30m
 - 09:30 Building a basic functional server - ~2h
     - Go through snowflake.connector
     - Go through fast api docs